wp-plugins/teachpress/readme.txt

 Create a new page or post and use the following tag: [tpenrollments]

 = How can I add longer course desciptions? =
-You can write long course desciptions, as normal WordPress pages.
-The main function of teachPress is only to connect the static page with a course overview and an enrollment system.
-For this you can specify a related page for your course.
+Write a long course desciption as normal WordPress pages and add this page as related content to the course.

 = How can I display images in publication lists? =
-An example: [tplist user="0" image="left" image_size="70"].
+An example: [tplist image="left" image_size="70"].
 Important: You must specify both image parameters.

+= How can I split publication lists into multiple pages? = An example: [tpcloud pagination="1" entries_per_page="50"].
+This works also for [tplist] and [tpsearch]

+= How can I protect course documents? =
+The plugin saves course documents in your WordPress upload directory under /teachpress/*course_id*.
+You can add a protection for this directory with a .htaccess file without influence to your normal media files.

 = How can I deactivate parts of the plugin? =
-If you want to use only one part of the plugin, so write the following in the wp-config.php of your WordPress installation For deactivating the course system:
+If you want to use only one part of the plugin, so write the following in the wp-config.php of your WordPress installation `// For deactivating the course system:
 define ('TP_COURSE_SYSTEM','disable');
-For deactivating the publication system:
+// For deactivating the publication system:
-define ('TP_PUBLICATION_SYSTEM','disable');
+define ('TP_PUBLICATION_SYSTEM','disable');  `

 = I see only error messages if I use the RSS-Feed for publications or the xls/csv export for enrollments.
 What's wrong? = If you save plugins outside the normal path (/wp-content/plugins/), the plugin can't load required WordPress files in some cases.
-Solution: Change the path in the following plugin files: export.php (line 9) / feed.php (line 7).
+Solution: Change the path in the following plugin files: export.php (line 9) / feed.php (line 13).

 == Upgrade Notice ==

 = 5.0.0 =
-It's strongly recommended to save your teachpress database tables before upgrading!
+It's **strongly** recommended to save your teachpress database tables before upgrading!

 == Changelog ==

 = 5.0.0 (alpha) - (xx.xx.2014) =
 * New: Real author filter for publications added
 * New: Autocomplete for authors/editors added
-* New: Meta data system for courses/students and publications added
+* New: Meta data system for courses, students and publications added
 * New: Assessment management for courses added
 * New: Simple capability management for courses added
+* New: Simple document management for courses added
 * New: Direct .bib export for selected publications added (via "Show as BibTeX entry")
-* New: Direct adding of related content based on drafts during the user adds a new course
+* New: Direct creating of related content based on drafts added
-* New: Direct adding of sub courses during the user adds a new course
+* New: Direct creating of sub courses added
+* New: Shortcode [tpcoursedate] as replacement for [tpdate]
+* New: Shortcode [tpcoursedocs]
+* New: [tpenrollments]: New parameter "date_format" added
 * Changed: Rewritten core API
 * Changed: Rewritten Shortcode [tpcloud]
 * Changed: Rewritten Shortcdoe [tpenrollments]
 * Changed: UI modifications for better integration in WordPress 3.8+
 * Changed: Using parameters instead of variables for the definition of database table names
-* Changed: Display names for some publication types changed.
+* Changed: Visible names for some publication types changed
+* Killed: The shortcode [tpdate] is deprecated, use [tpcoursedate] instead
+* Killed: The following functions are deprecated: get_tp_course(), get_tp_courses(), get_tp_course_free_places(), get_tp_tags(), get_tp_tag_cloud(), get_tp_publication(), get_tp_publications(), tp_is_user_subscribed(), tp_check_bookmark()

-= 4.3.8 - (xx.xx.2014) =
+= 4.3.8 - (29.06.2014) =
-* Bugfix: Prevent adding of <span>-tags within publication meta rows in XML and RTF files
+* Bugfix: Prevent adding of `<span>`-tags within publication meta rows in XML and RTF files
 * Bugfix: Fix usage of editor names instead of author names in feeds and RTF files
 * Bugfix: Reenable xls export for enrollments

 = 4.3.7 - (19.06.2014) =
-* Bugfix: The copy function for courses creates only empty courses.
+* Bugfix: The copy function for courses creates only empty courses

 = 4.3.6 - (28.05.2014) =
-* New: Meta data of publications (page, adress, chapter, isbn, ...) have their own HTML selectors.
+* New: Meta data of publications (page, adress, chapter, isbn, ...) have their own HTML selectors

 = 4.3.5 - (21.05.2014) =
-* New: [tpcloud, tplist]: New link style option (link_style = direct) added (Thanks to Ellie)
+* New: [tpcloud, tplist]: New link style option (link_style = "direct") added (Thanks to Ellie)
 * Bugfix: Adding of new courses of studies was impossible
 * Bugfix: Fixed a small spelling mistake